flylady2/github-pull-request-basics-v-000/README.md

 ## Overview:

 The concept of a pull request is unique to Github.
-It is a request for the owner of a receiving repository to take your changes, that you made in a parallel universe ("your fork") and "pull" them into the owner's repository.
+It is a request for the owner of a receiving repository to take the changes that you made in a parallel universe ("your fork") and "pull" them into the owner's repository.
 Pull requests power the open source community.
 Through this process, anyone can fork a repo, make changes and submit a pull request.
 Instead of